 Also, making your own drone is a popular choice in the drone racing community.
 In this article, we’ll walk you through the 6 steps of building a quadcopter.

+This is for a battery-powered drone build.
+Gasoline-powered drones are much more complicated to build, so I’ll save them for a future article.
 If you have any questions, be sure to leave them in the comments section below.

 So, how long does it take to build a quadcopter?
 And how much will it cost?
 Honestly, it depends.
 I’d say that, on average, expect to spend about $300 for the parts and about 10 hours in labor.